medialeads/rebirth_api_client/README.md

 ## Simple Use

-You can use one of the two basic method of the Client object to make quick calls and retrieve instantly all the data as object instances.
+You can use one of the two basic methods of the Client object to make quick calls and instantly retrieve all the data as object instances.

 ### searchProductsByQuery()
 First, you have the `searchProductsByQuery()` method.